Guinea–Soviet Union relations: Soviet military assistance

-Geopolitical Significance
+Geopolitical significance

-The Soviet investment in the Guinean military stretched beyond altruistic assistance.
 Assisting Guinea's military served the USSR's geopolitical interests, as the Guinean military checkpoints could be used during times of crisis.
 Among the most important checkpoints were the Conakry airport, which had a strategic importance during the Angola War of Independence, Cuban Missile Crisis, and the Guinea-Bissau conflict.
 During the Angolan conflict, Guinea's port was used for aircraft refueling and for the transport of arms by sea.
 During the Cuban Missile Crisis in 1962, the Soviets requested landing rights at Conakry for reinforcement airlifts en route to Cuba.
 However, the USSR's request was rejected by President Touré, who had emphasized the country's neutrality.
 In 1969, the Soviet established a permanent naval base on the Indian Ocean which was serviced by the Somalian facilities until 1977.
 Similarly, the Soviets established a permanent West African patrol in 1970, allowing them access to Guinea-Bissau, and later, Angola.
 Guinea's strategic location on the West coast of Africa made it an important logistic base for Soviet naval forces to monitor Western navy movements, and threaten Western sea lines of communication (SLOCs).
 Until mid-1978, the airport facilities in Conakry were also used as a stopover point to facilitate aircraft travel to Cuba from the Soviet Union and vice versa, using Guinea's strategic location to their full advantage.

 On various occasions, the Soviet Union attempted to gain authorization from the Guinean government to launch its naval activities in Guinea's ports.
 The first appearance of the Soviet navy was in 1969, with a group of Soviet warships visiting Conakry.
 By 1971, the Soviet warships were regularly using Conakry as a base of operations for the West African coast.
 However, there was reluctance on the part of the Guinean government in regards to the Soviet requests for the establishment and use of military bases, going so far as to revoke the right of the Soviet military's use of the Conakry airport.
 Similarly, reports mention that Touré had refused to allow Soviet advisers and Cuban troops to assemble in Guinea en route to Ethiopia in 1977.